Nav-da-great/Computational_Physics_Projects/README.md

 ```
 That's almost everything you need to run the files in this repository.
 Some files also use Numpy and/or Scipy; thus, it may be helpful to have them installed in your environment as well, specifically in the ```taylor-computer-solutions``` directory, containing solutions to many computer-based problems from Classical Mechanics by John R. Taylor (2005)

+## Usage
+To run all programs that involve a 3D simulation, you must have the ```tools.py``` file imported from its location on your machine

 ## Repository structure
 ```
 Computational-Physics-Projects/